 Half-Life.
 In the section of Hunter dealing with the Scientist profession in the main rulebook, there's also a statement that "more than one theoretical physicist has taken up a crowbar to beat back a swarm of living dead."

 Millennium.
 There's a department of the FBI that uses psychic flashes to track down serial killers.

 Wild Wild West.
-The US Government's real Men in Black organisation meanwhile, is Task Force VALKYRIE, which was founded shortly after the American Civil War by a man called Gordon West - which not only looks like a nod to Artermis Gordon and Jim West, but would therefore be tying two Will Smith roles together.
+The US Government's real Men in Black organisation, meanwhile, is Task Force VALKYRIE, which was founded shortly after the American Civil War by a man called Gordon West - which not only looks like a nod to Artemis Gordon and Jim West, but would therefore be tying two Will Smith roles together.

 A "wild card" encounter encourages the game master to make up a random encounter, such as with the Flying Dutchman, Judge Crater, ET The Extraterrestrial, or Killer Penguins (from SPI's Swords & Sorcery game).

 In the abandoned nuclear reactor the PCs will encounter several ranks of Sierra Clubbers named after Yogi Bear characters: Boo-Boos, Yogis and a Mr. Ranger Sir.
 They can also encounter a Smokey The Bearbot that tries to put out fires while saying "Only you! (...can prevent forest fires.").

 In Mission 4 the Troubleshooters will go Outside.
 They wll meet the Cyberpunk gang leaders Jake and Elwood (from The Blues Brothers), may acquire a little red Corvette (from the Prince song of the same name) and meet the Nouvelle Vague gang, whose catchphrase is "We're an anarcho-syndicalist commune" (a line from Monty Python and the Holy Grail).